jchris/stately/README.md

 In real life you would hook `myMachine.handle` up as the listener to events on a Node.js stream.
 Or in the browser as the callback to an event system or a comet feed.

-You can also deal with object of multiple types if you want, by nesting the definitions one-layer deep, see the tests for details.
+You can also deal with objects of multiple types if you want, by nesting the definitions one-layer deep, see the tests for details.

 The plan is to make the `getState` and `getType` methods pluggable.